sam-may-accenture/gwc-three-js-intro/README.md

 This project is meant to give you a quick and limited solution for quickly applying and prototyping something in three.js.

+You are able to quickly spin up this sample application and jump into making changes in `src/index.ts`.

 ## Prerequisites

 - Download and install [node js](https://nodejs.org/en/download/).